starlit-nox/reading-notes/201/Class04/classnotes_04.md

 * **___ positioning is the default for every html element.**

+static

 * **Name a few advantages to using absolute positioning on an element.**

+- cross browser suport
+- less floats and margins

 * **What is a key difference between fixed positioning and absolute positioning?**

+fixed positioning is relative to the container block while absolute positioning is relative to the viewport

 ## Learn JS